-George Serafeim is an Associate Professor of Business Administration in the Accounting and Management Unit.
-He teaches in the MBA and doctoral programs and co-chairs the Executive Education program "Aligning Sustainability with Corporate Performance."
-His work on how organizations integrate sustainability issues into their business models, integrated reporting, and sustainable investing has won numerous awards and he has presented it at more than 100 conferences and seminars in over 20 countries.
+George Serafeim is the Jakurski Family Associate Professor of Business Administration.
+He has taught courses in the MBA and doctoral programs, chaired Executive Education programs, and written more than 100 articles and business cases.
+His work on corporate sustainability, integrated reporting, and sustainable investing has won numerous awards and has been presented at more than 100 conferences and seminars in over 20 countries.
 He is one of the most popular business authors, according to download rankings of the Social Science Research Network.

-Professor Serafeim's work with Professor Ioannis Ioannou on corporate sustainability and sell-side investment recommendations received the best paper award from the Academy of Management, and their work on corporate sustainability and access to finance received the best paper award from the United Nations Principles for Responsible Investment network.
+Professor Serafeim's work with Professor Ioannis Ioannou on sustainability ratings and investment recommendations received the best paper award from the Academy of Management, and their work on corporate sustainability and access to finance received the best paper award from the United Nations Principles for Responsible Investment.
 Professor Serafeim's research with Professor Paul Healy on anticorruption efforts and firm performance was awarded the Hermes Fund Manager best paper prize (second place), his work with Professors Mo Khan and Leonid Kogan on the effects of price pressure on equity issuance and corporate acquisitions was awarded the Whitebox Prize (runner up), and his work with Robert Eccles on "The Performance Frontier" was recognized as "The Big Idea" at Harvard Business Review.
-He has served on the Technical Review Committee of the Global Initiative for Sustainability Ratings and on the Standards Council of the Sustainability Accounting Standards Board and as a board member of the High Meadows Institute.
-He has advised numerous organizations around the world and he is a partner at KKS Advisors.
+He has served on the Technical Review Committee of the Global Initiative for Sustainability Ratings, on the Standards Council of the Sustainability Accounting Standards Board and as a board member of the High Meadows Institute.
+He has advised numerous organizations around the world and he is a co-founder of KKS Advisors.

 Professor Serafeim earned his doctorate in business administration at Harvard Business School, where his dissertation was recognized with the Wyss Award for Excellence in Doctoral Research.
 He received a master's degree in accounting and finance from the London School of Economics and Political Science, where he was awarded the Emeritus Professors' Prize for best academic performance.

 By now most companies have sustainability programs.
-They’re cutting carbon emissions, reducing waste, and otherwise enhancing operational efficiency.
 But a mishmash of sustainability tactics does not add up to a sustainable strategy.
-To endure, a strategy must address the interests of all stakeholders: investors, employees, customers, governments, NGOs, and society at large.
+To endure, a strategy must address the interests of all stakeholders: investors, employees, customers, and society at large.
 To do that, it has to increase shareholder value while at the same time improving the firm’s performance on environmental, social, and governance (ESG) dimensions.
-This article outlines a process that can be used to execute a sustainable strategy and extend the boundaries of The Performance Frontier.